 If neither fear nor scarcity of money concerns you, this is the ultimate adventure trip that you should be embarking on.
 I have already put an Antarctica trip on my bucket-list.
 Have you?

-A. South Shetland Islands, South Orkney Islands, South Georgia, Lemaire Channel, Drake Passage, Mount Erebus, Canada Glacier, Observation Hill, Blood Falls, and McMurdo Station are the top sights that you’ll see/visit on your Antarctica trip.
+South Shetland Islands, South Orkney Islands, South Georgia, Lemaire Channel, Drake Passage, Mount Erebus, Canada Glacier, Observation Hill, Blood Falls, and McMurdo Station are the top sights that you must visit on your Antarctica trip.
+Do not miss out on the Blood Falls – the iron-rich red-colored water falls in Antarctica’s unending whiteness that is one of the weirdest places in the world.

 1. Late-October: On average, the temperatures would range between – 54° C and – 47° C. This is the best time to see the start of courting & mating season of the penguins of South Georgia and Falkland Islands.
 However, you will need to push your way past the winter sea ice, down near the Antarctic Peninsula.